Updated information regarding New Client Policies as of August 2022

 Veterinary Clinics around the area (and United States even) since Covid-19 have seen a large influx of patients/clients needing care.
 We have also been impacted and are seeing the same increase and need of new clients requesting care with us.
 It is thought to be due to increase in pet adoptions or new puppies being purchased and also owner's at home more noticing more health concerns with their pet they may not have noted before.
-We are trying our hardest to accomodate seeing New Clients as our schedule allows.
-What this means for you is that for non-urgent exams like new clients requesting annual exams or new puppy/kitten exams we are scheduling out on average 4-6 weeks.
-For urgent care needs like you pet is sick/ill we are still scheduling out anywhere from 3-6 weeks.
+We are also experiencing on top of busy schedules a staff and Veterinarian Shortage.
+We are trying our hardest to accommodate seeing New Clients as our schedule allows.
+What this means for you is that for non-urgent exams like new clients requesting annual exams or new puppy/kitten exams we are scheduling out on average 8-12 weeks depending on when you call.
+We have started to limit the amount of New Client Exams we are scheduling per week.
+For urgent care needs like you pet is sick/ill we are still scheduling out anywhere from 8-12 weeks.
 So if it is a health concern that can wait we will be more than happy to schedule you but if you feel your pet needs to be seen sooner we may refer you to an Emergency 24-hour facility or back to your primary veterinarian if you have one.
 We do utilize cancellation lists to try to get you in sooner if an opening comes up.

 Also starting 9/13/2021 we have had to implement a pre-payment for your exam policy for new clients.
 This is due to an increase of New Clients scheduling with us then rather "no-showing" to the appointment or cancelling last minute.
 The problem this creates can be very frustrating for everyone as we have established clients who are waiting to get their pet seen for rather annual exams or sick exams who we may push out or turn away due to our schedule being full and when a "no-show" happens it gives little to no time to fill that slot therefore "wasting that slot."
 So to build mutual trust and respect as well as reserving your slot we are requiring pre-payment of your exam fee when scheduling.
 This is not an additional fee to you-it is placed on your account and will be used towards you first visit's bill.
 Ideally the pre-payment should be done with Care Credit or a Credit/Debit card but if you do not have either we can have you stop by prior to your scheduled appointment with a check or cash to pre-pay.
 Those who wish to pay with cash or check and do not pay prior to their scheduled appointment may be subject to cancellation, wait times on the day of their scheduled appointment (as we may fill your slot with an established client), or urgent care exam fees.
 These pre-payments are refundable if cancelled within 48 hours back to your debit/credit card (if paid in cash/check it may take longer to recieve refund).
 If you "no-show" or do not cancel this appointment within 48 hours this pre-payment if subject to being NON-REFUNDABLE.
 Also we do require any previous records of your pet(s) to be obtained by us within 48 hours of your scheduled appointment.
 This allows our staff and veterinarian ample time to read through your previous records making your scheduled appointment to go as smooth as possible.
 Thank you for your understanding we know it can be a stressful process but we are trying to maintain our goal or providing quality individualized medical care in a timely matter.